SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

 Physical configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

 An ultra high intensity laser enters an under dense plasma.
+The laser is linearly polarized in the ``y`` direction.
 It propagates in the plasma and creates a non linear plasma wave in its wake.
 Electrons from the plasma are eventually trapped in this wave and accelerated to high energies.